Abarim Publications' online Biblical Hebrew Dictionary

 This verb's sole derivative is the masculine noun מרי (meri), meaning rebellion (Isaiah 30:9, Ezekiel 2:5).

 The verb מור (mor) means to change, alter or exchange, and it obviously looks similar to the previous words (particularly the noun מור, mor, meaning myrrh).
-This is probably an etymological coincidence, but it possibly caused the popular mind to relate change (or at least change marked by this verb) to bitterness; either as cause or consequence.
+This is possibly an etymological coincidence, but it probably caused the popular mind to relate change (or at least change marked by this verb) to bitterness; either as cause or consequence.
 This suggests that the bitterness expressed by the verb מרר (marar) is not a mere static situation of certain intensity, but serves as an incitement to or consequence of change.

 Our verb occurs about half a dozen times (Jeremiah 2:11, Ezekiel 48:14, Micah 2:4).
 Psalm 15:4 connects hurt to change.
 Psalm 46:2 connects fear to change.
 Leviticus 27:10 explains that if one exchanges a good sacrificial animal for a bad one, then both of them would become holy.
 Psalm 106:20 and Hosea 4:7 use this verb in a similar transition between good and bad, but reversed.